AnaMal08/classes/finalproject/README.md

 #### Documentation

 Add the following content to the README.md in your repo.
+   1. The purpose of this project is to create zoomable and interactive map of Washington D.C.
 1. 1 or 2 sentences describing overall project goals, e.g., interactive tool?, hypothesis test?
 (50%)
     * How will this improve upon the existing map tool at opendata.dc.gov?
 2. Attribution and links to all data sources (50% complete)